-I am a post-doctoral researcher at the Institute for Logic, Language, and Computation at the University of Amsterdam, where I am working with Jakub Szymanik on the Cognitive Semantics and Quantities project.
+Before coming to Tel Aviv, I was a postdoctoral researcher at the Institute for Logic, Language and Computation at the University of Amsterdam, where I was working with Jakub Szymanik on the Cognitive Semantics and Quantities project.
 Before that, I was a PhD student in cognitive science and linguistics at École Normale Supérieure in Paris, where I worked with Emmanuel Chemla and Benjamin Spector.

 In my research, I use logical, experimental and computational methods to tackle questions at the intersection of semantics, pragmatics and cognitive science.
 I explore what inferences people draw from linguistically encoded information, and what cognitive mechanisms are at play in that inferential process.
 I am also trying to understand how cognitive and communicative pressures shape natural language semantic categories.

 You can contact me at: milica.z.denic [at] gmail [dot] com